 - How you “exercise” your brain

-Let’s look at what you should feed your brain for optimal health, but first, we’ll take a quick look at how the brain cells function so you understand the impact food has.
+Let’s look at how the brain cells function, so you understand the impact food has.
 There are over a trillion cells in the brain, 100 billion of which are neurons, or brain cells.
 Each cell contains different structures with specific job functions.
 These structures are made of raw material from the food you eat.
 Your brain needs high-quality nutrition for energy, cognition and learning.

 - The function of the brain cell is to produce energy for your body.
 Your brain cells turn glucose in the blood into energy, helping to create substances that help the brain think and repair itself.